 Released in April 2010, this gem from our collectable pin series depicts the Guild of Fools and Joculators and College of Clowns, or “Fools’ Guild” for short.
 Originally, it was the Guild of Fools, Joculators, Minstrels, Buffoons and Mime Artists, but following the advent of Lord Vetinari as Patrician, the bit about Mime Artists was discreetly dropped.
 The design is composed from black, white, blue and red enamel and features three golden bells, hilarious.
 The guild motto on the pewter scroll – Dico Dico Dico – translates as ‘I say, I say, I say’.

 Originally concocted by the Wizards of Unseen University from extremely poisonous frogs to help the Bursar attain a modicum of sanity, our frog pills are not at all poisonous and instead have a fresh, minty taste.

-Produced for the Terry Pratchett Memorial, we are making these available to the public due to popular demand.
+Produced for the Terry Pratchett Memorial, these were made available to the public due to popular demand.

 Commissioned for the Terry Pratchett Memorial, to celebrate Terry’s life and work, this pin features a sprig of lilac, a symbol of Discworld remembrance immortalised in Night Watch.
 Measuring 30mm high, this pin spells out Terry’s name in golden detailing.